yatiyr/yatiyr/README.md

   </h1>
   <div align="left">
     <p>
-      I'm a graphics programmer struggling to improve myself.
+      I'm a graphics programmer struggling to improve myself at my job.
 I hope that I become a professional someday.
 I'll never give up learning no matter how hard it is!
     </p>
   </div>
   <div align="center">